tinywasm/client/docs/issues/PROMPT_REFACTOR.md

-# Refactoring Plan for TinyWasm, AssetMin, and TinyWasm
+# Refactoring Plan for WasmClient, AssetMin, and WasmClient

 ## Objective
 Refactor the interaction between `tinywasm`, `assetmin`, and `golite` to improve performance, reduce file I/O, and clean up the project structure.

-## 1. TinyWasm Refactor
+## 1. WasmClient Refactor
 **Goal**: Remove state storage from `wasm_exec.js` headers and enable direct content generation.

 - [ ] **Define Store Interface**: Create a `Store` interface for key-value storage.